bennettnw2/lpic101-Notes/106-UserInterfacesAndDesktops.md

     * you can test the new config file with `X -config /root/xorg.conf.new`
     * you will be greeted by a blank screen with an "X" shaped cursor
     * this is because no applications have sent any instructions to the x server to draw anything
     * but we know it works!
-You can exit out of it with ctl-alt-delete
+You can exit out of it with ctl-alt-backspace
     * then you can copy the new config file to its proper place of `/etc/X11/xorg.conf`

   * ##### `xdpyinfo`